Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 What counts towards your deductible?

 The services covered by your deductible vary by health plan.
-Most health insurance plans cover preventive services at no cost to the policyholder.
+Most health insurance plans cover preventative services at no cost to the policyholder.
 Preventative services include annual checkups, screenings, immunizations, counseling and more.
 For some health insurance plans, costs associated with everything other than preventative services goes towards your deductible.
 Other plans exempt some services from the deductible—usually services that require copayments such as doctor visits.
 Some deductibles cover the cost of prescription medicine, and some plans have a separate deductible just for prescriptions.

 What is a high deductible health plan?